These are not mutually exclusive, that is, an intensive unit could also apply a flipped classroom approach, and be delivered across multiple campuses.

 Flipping the classroom...forces the student to engage with the content.
 To actually make them responsible for their own learning.

 Professor Romina Jamieson-Proctor - State Head of Education (QLD).
-To watch Romina's full case study follow the link.
+Watch Romina's full case study.

 We do a weekly flipped classroom, which is 1 hour and the students can take their own time.
 We then follow that up with a face-to-face video conference lecture, where we encourage interaction across three (3) states of students and we take a case-based approach….Then in the weekly face-to-face tutorials we take an active learning approach with lots of group work,… discussion and…. exploration of their own past experiences.

 Dr Leigha Dark - Lecturer in Speech Pathology.
-To watch Leigha's full case study follow this link.
+Watch Leigha's full case study.

 The following may be useful if you would like to explore the flipped classroom model.